microsoft/PowerToys/doc/releases/0.68.0/tests-checklist-jaime.md

 ## Image Resizer
 - [x] Disable the Image Resizer and check that `Resize images` is absent in the context menu
-- [x] Enable the Image Resizer and check that `Resize images` is present in the context menu
+- [x] Enable the Image Resizer and check that `Resize images` is present in the context menu.
+(On Win11) Check if both old context menu and Win11 tier1 context menu items are present when module is enabled.
 - [x] Remove one image size and add a custom image size.
 Open the Image Resize window from the context menu and verify that changes are populated
 - [x] Resize one image
 - [x] Resize multiple images